All Episodes

 The grievance industry is based on the fact there hadn't been any progress.

-The grievance industry is the Democrat Party and the civil rights coalitions that make up that particular facet of it, and they're never can be permitted an acknowledgement of any success or of any improvement.
+The grievance industry is the Democrat Party and the civil rights coalitions that make up that particular facet of it, and there never can be permitted an acknowledgement of any success or of any improvement.

-But the legal system, you try to tell people justice isn't about right or wrong.
+But the legal system, you try to tell people justice isn't about right or wrong, justice isn't about the truth, and you'll lose them because they think that's civics 101.

 The purpose of a trial is to get to the truth.